How Anger And Anxiety Are Connected

 Mindfulness

 Some of the same techniques for anger can also be applied to anxiety, such as mindfulness techniques and cognitive reframing.
 If you know how to recognize your thoughts and feelings, you may be able to use any of these techniques to help you reduce your anxiety level.
 If you don't know how to identify your thoughts and emotions, speaking with a therapist might be a place to start.
-A therapist can guide you through mindfulness and support you in becoming in tune with your body.
+A mental health professional can guide you through mindfulness and support you in becoming in tune with your body.

 Yoga